Q. Why do you do this?

 A. Because I love Christmas lights.
 Its that simple.

 A. In the past we ran a looping show, but overtime it generated more traffic than the neighbor or holiday could handle.
 So we scaled it back to doing 1 show a week, but then the traffic on those nights became incredibly heavy.
 So we've throttled back to just having the lights on statically and occasionally running them to music with a few family, friends, and neighbors a few times a season.
 We love doing the lights, more than you can know, but we also have to make sure we don't wreck the holiday.
 So we share them the best we can by posting videos.

 Q. What is your electric bill like?

 A. Our bill is actually really low.
-The entire show, for the entire season costs less than $15.
-All the lights are LED and uses less than 15 Amps.
-If I wanted to I could run the show all on 1 power circuit without overloading.
-Back in the day when we ran a static show using incandescents, and far fewer of them, our power bills would be $150-200/month.
+The entire show, for the entire season costs well under $15.
+All the lights are LED and they use 11 amps at peak usage.
+Back in the day when we ran a static show using incandescent, and far fewer of them, our power bills would be $150-200/month.
 In 2014 our electric bill for October and November was higher than it was for December.

 Q. What do you neighbors think?